gersondekleuver/godot-gerstner-waves/README.md

 * This shader is a simple godot implimentation of the Gerstner waves from the great [catlikecoding](https://catlikecoding.com/unity/tutorials/flow/waves/).

 #### TODO
-Precalculate the gerstner waves to significantly increase performance.
+* Precalculate the gerstner waves to significantly increase performance.
-Add readback for buoyancy
+* Add readback for buoyancy.

 ### WIP Realistic waves - JONSWAP